Multiplicative inverse: Examples and counterexamples

 In the real numbers, zero does not have a reciprocal (division by zero is undefined) because no real number multiplied by 0 produces 1 (the product of any number with zero is zero).
 With the exception of zero, reciprocals of every real number are real, reciprocals of every rational number are rational, and reciprocals of every complex number are complex.
 The property that every element other than zero has a multiplicative inverse is part of the definition of a field, of which these are all examples.
 On the other hand, no integer other than 1 and −1 has an integer reciprocal, and so the integers are not a field.

-In modular arithmetic, the modular multiplicative inverse of a is also defined: it is the number x such that ax ≡ 1 (mod n).
-This multiplicative inverse exists if and only if a and n are coprime.
-For example, the inverse of 3 modulo 11 is 4 because 4 ⋅ 3 ≡ 1 (mod 11).
+In modular arithmetic modulo an integer n ≥ 2, the modular multiplicative inverse of integer x is also defined: it is the integer y such that xy ≡ 1 (mod n).
+This multiplicative inverse exists if and only if x and n are coprime.
+For example, the inverse of 3 mod 11 is four because 4 ⋅ 3 ≡ 1 (mod 11).
 The extended Euclidean algorithm may be used to compute it.

 The sedenions are an algebra in which every nonzero element has a multiplicative inverse, but which nonetheless has divisors of zero, that is, nonzero elements x, y such that xy = 0.

 A square matrix has an inverse if and only if its determinant has an inverse in the coefficient ring.
 The linear map that has the matrix A^{−1} with respect to some base is then the inverse function of the map having A as matrix in the same base.
-Thus, the two distinct notions of the inverse of a function are strongly related in this case, but they still do not coincide, since the multiplicative inverse of Ax would be (Ax)^{−1}, not A^{−1}x.
+Thus, the two distinct notions of the inverse of a function are strongly related in this case.

-These two notions of an inverse function do sometimes coincide, for example for the function $f(x)=x^i=e^{i\ln(x)}$ where $\ln$ is the principal branch of the complex logarithm and $e^{-\pi}<|x|<e^{\pi}$:
+These two notions of an inverse function do sometimes coincide, for example for the function $f(x)=x^i=e^{i\ln(x)}$ where ln is the principal branch of the complex logarithm and $e^{-\pi}<|x|<e^{\pi}$: